By Dorene J. Stamper

 “I’m going to leave the carpetbags where they are, for something isn't right,” she said in a firm voice, while not taking her eyes off the window.
-“Also we don’t know who else might want the brass box, like the person in the upstairs window.”
+“Also we don’t know who else might want it, like the person in the upstairs window.”

-Auntie’s stableman approached saying, “May I help you with your carriage?”
+Auntie’s stableman approached saying, “May I help you young ladies with your carriage?”

 “Thank you,” Jeanetta Lynn smiled.
 So no one could see the carpetbags, she pushed them way under the seat before stepping out.

-As he helped her from the buggy, another man hitched Misty to a post and then turned to help Serenity down.
+While being helped from the buggy, another man hitched Misty to a post, and then turned to help Serenity down.

-“Come on, you two, climb up here and give your auntie a big hug,” she said with a chuckle to her voice.
+“Come on, you two, climb up here and give your auntie a big hug,” she said in a merry voice.